paulinho-16/MEIC-FSI/LOGBOOK8.md

 - Downloaded the files provided for this CTF.
 - Analyzed the PHP file and noticed that the username and password checks are done sequentially and there is no treatment of the input, in the line 40.
 - Enter the string `admin'; -- ` in the username field, and type anything into the password field.
-- Press login and then the vault is successfuly unlocked, and the flag is shown.
+- Press login and then the vault is successfully unlocked, and the flag is shown.
 - Submit 1st flag ("**flag{f22ac97119fe5eb115390b801dec81dd}**")

 ## Challenge 2: